supercrytoking/discord-bot-boilerplate/README.md

 6. Run `node bot.js` to initiate the bot.

 # Usage
-This boilerplate features a quick and powerful commmand handler to dynamically load and managed each command.
+This boilerplate features a quick and powerful commmand handler to dynamically load and manage each command.
 Commands are stored in the `/commands/` folder and have 3 main functions:
 - `exports.run`: The main function of the command.
 - `exports.help`: The descripion of the commands.
 Appears when a users runs `!commands [command]`.
 - `exports.aliases`: The aliases of the command.
 A command can be run using it's main name or one of it's aliases.
 A good example is setting an alias of `!balance` to `!bal` so that both commands do the same thing.